raganwald/raganwald.github.com/index.md

 ### I am technical

-I been coding and shipping software products since the 1990s:
+I have written and shipped software products and services since the 1990s:

 - In 2015, I joined PagerDuty as the hands-on Principal Engineer for Applications: I co-wrote features such as [insights]; Under my leadership, PagerDuty launched features such as [operational review] and [response mobilizer]; and working with fellow mavericks I conceived and created prototypes for features such as [recent changes].
 - As a member of GitHub's documentation tools and front-end flow teams in the early 2010s, I shipped features such as [rich prose diffs].